Monty Don reveals the exact moment you should be cutting back your lavender - and you’ll need to act fast

 'English Lavender (Lavandula angustifolia) is the most common type of lavender found in the UK,' says Sean.
 'It should be pruned once a year, in late summer or early autumn, after it has finished blooming.
 You can also give it a light trim in the spring to remove any winter damage.'

-Monty Don has also shared a warning when it comes to cutting back English lavender.
+However, Monty has also shared a warning when it comes to cutting back English lavender.
 'Do not wait for the seed heads to form or the flowers to turn brown as you want to allow the maximum amount of time for regrowth before winter,' he says.

-When should you prune French lavender?
+When should you cut back French or Spanish lavender?

-'French or Spanish Lavender (Lavandula stoechas) blooms earlier than English lavender, usually in the spring or early summer,' adds Sean.
-'Therefore, you can prune it right after it finishes blooming, typically in mid to late summer.'
+As Sean explains, 'French or Spanish Lavender (Lavandula stoechas) blooms earlier than English lavender, usually in the spring or early summer.
+Therefore, you can prune it right after it finishes blooming, typically in mid to late summer.'

 How do I look after lavender in my garden?